How to Build a Healthy Morning Routine That Actually Sticks

 4. Sleep in a cool, dark room

-Give yourself 2–3 minutes to breathe, stretch, or simply sit.
+Avoid grabbing your phone right away.
+Give yourself a few minutes to breathe, stretch, or just sit.

 • boosts metabolism